akanksha-ch0/QGAT/README.md

 Features
 --------
 - QTL overlap detection from Animal QTLdb (for six species).
-- Support for both BED-based and GFF-based QTL lookup (`--trait` flag).
+- Support for both BED-based and GFF-based QTL lookup (`-trait` flag).
 - Gene annotation using user-supplied GTF files.
 - Support for both Ensembl and NCBI GTF formats.
 - Automatic GTF sorting and formatting.